Personal software process: PSP structure

 PSP0 has 3 phases: planning, development (design, code, compile, test) and a post mortem.

-A baseline is established of current process measuring: time spent on programming, faults injected/removed, size of a program.
+A baseline is established for current process measuring: time spent on programming, faults injected/removed and size of a program.

 In a post mortem, the engineer ensures all data for the projects has been properly recorded and analysed.

 PSP0.1 advances the process by adding a coding standard, a size measurement and the development of a personal process improvement plan (PIP).
 In the PIP, the engineer records ideas for improving his own process.